dataliterate/design-studio-kit/README.md

 - Empathy Map (we can show the refined hagebau poster, it shows the time/journey aspect very well)
 - TBD: short introduction of "jobs to be done" (for advanced usage?)

 *Book recommendations*
 Just enough research
 Kim Goodwin
 …?

+---

+## Design Studio Facilitation
+> (WIP: tips & tricks on facilitation, timeboxing, moderation, reboot)